CLASS BEGINS FEBRUARY 19, 2018

 If you have questions, please address them to me at firstname.lastname@example.org

 As you can imagine this is an intensive, hands-on training that is geared toward maximizing the learning.
-I would suggest that you set aside 3-5 hours per week to do the assignment work and shoot.
+I would suggest that you set aside 3-5 hours per week to do the assigned work and shoot.